alexandre-perrin/resume/README.md

 ## ![](https://material.io/resources/icons/static/icons/round-person-24px.svg) Who am I?

-I am a creative and curious developper with strong technical skills in embedded systems in real time environment.
-I am independent and I keep myself up-to-date to relevent technologies and techniques.
+I am a creative and curious developer with strong technical skills in embedded systems in real time environment.
+I am independent and I keep myself up-to-date to relevant technologies and techniques.
 I see myself more and more attracted to CI/CD DevOps solutions, IOT and  scripting.